 Other means of fighting pond weeds and algae: pond dyes, aerators, copper algaecide/aquatic herbicide, grass carp, digging out the pond, or physically removing them.

 Pond dyes help suppress the growth of weeds and algae.
 Some people do not like how it changes the color of the water.
 They are not toxic though.
 The dyes work by shading the pond.
-The algae and weeds use photosynthesis so by reducing the amount of sunlight reaching the depths of the pond, their growth is slowed.
-It probably helps cool the overall pond temperature as well, so maybe that helps some too.
+Algae and weeds use photosynthesis so by reducing the amount of sunlight reaching the depths of the pond, their growth is slowed.
 These should be applied in the spring before you get a bunch of algae and weed growth.

 Aeration.
 Everyone I have talked to that has installed an aerator, and a lot of the videos I have seen, mention how the fish are doing better after installing one and they also may see a reduction in algae.
 Our ponds are stratified with different layers.
 The top layer is oxygenated.
 Deeper layers do not have as much oxygen.
 That top layer gets thinner as we get hotter in the summer.
 Pond aerators pump air to the bottom of the pond.
 As the air rises to the surface, the water is mixed.
 That mixing helps to oxygenate more of the water profile.
 The oxygen promotes good bacteria that compete with algae and weeds for nutrients.
 Some people install fountains, which do help some, but you are only agitating the surface, so not as much oxygen is added.
 I have seen ponds covered in algae besides the 15 feet surrounding the fountain.
 Any means of getting the water moving can help break up some of those blooms, but what I hear is aerators do more than fountains.
 Although, if a pond's depth is less than 5 feet, a fountain may be the more economic choice.

 Chemicals.
 Regardless of whether you use all these methods to help prevent algae and weeds, you may still end up with a mess of pond weeds, especially if you are just starting out prevention measures.
 Once you have them, chemicals can be used to control them.
 For filamentous algae, copper algaecides are the best products to use.
 Filamentous algae begin their growth on the bottom of the pond.
 As they grow the mat fills with gases and floats to the top of the water.
 This algae should be treated once you start seeing it growing on the bottom of the pond/rocks in the water.
 Once we get into summer and have warm water, or if you have an excessive amount of algae growth, the pond should be treated in sections according to the label.
 Usually it says to treat ½, 1/3, or ¼ at a time and then give the pond a rest period before treating the next section.
 If you purchase a copper sulfate product that is in pellet form, the pellets should be dissolved in water for application.
 This solution will give you better control than just spreading the pellets over the pond.
 Treating an entire pond that has warm water and a bunch of weed growth can lead to fish kills.
 Ponds excessive in nutrients are already lower in oxygen.
 Hot water doesn’t hold as much oxygen.
 Once you kill the algae, it is broken down by bacteria.
 That bacteria uses oxygen in the water and can lead to low dissolved oxygen levels, killing fish.